-Amy & The Calamities is the creation of solo artist Amy Wawn, a musician and singer-songwriter from Bulawayo, Zimbabwe.
+Amy & The Calamities is the brainchild of Amy Wawn, a musician and singer-songwriter from Bulawayo, Zimbabwe.
 Inspired by sounds of Son house and Howlin’ Wolf, and influenced by artists like the White Stripes, Eddie Vedder and Ray Lamontagne, Amy’s style ranges from lively foot-stomping folk rhythms to the dirty-delicious sounds of delta blues on the slide guitar.
 This is accompanied by a dark, brooding vocal range, lilting melodies and thoughtful lyrics.

 Amy studied piano from a young age and began learning guitar and violin in her teens.
 She was accepted into the University of Cape Town for a degree in Piano for Musical Performance and Composition but instead took a break from classical training and studied a BA in languages.
-She played her first open Mic at Obviously Armchair in the quirky student suburb of Observatory in Cape Town in 2014.
-Before moving to London, Amy performed at several major festivals and events around Zimbabwe both as a solo act, and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.
+She played her first open Mic at The Obviously Armchair in the quirky and vibrant student suburb of Observatory in Cape Town in 2014.
+Before moving to London, Amy performed at several major festivals and events around Zimbabwe both as a solo act and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.